iamrommelc/Hand-Gesture-Recognition/README.md

 <img width="611" alt="Screenshot 2022-03-12 155326" src="https://user-images.githubusercontent.com/66628385/158014266-b0505a92-d5dc-48cb-b151-1e9e64a9d7b9.png">

 The above diagram shows the performance of different algorithms.
-The best was noted for Adversarial Learning (AL).
+The best was noted for Adversarial Learning (AL) and Random Forest(RF).
+For 4 standard gestures, the best performing model was Adversarial Learning(AL).